Advanced Salumi Course Bologna-Parma

 Course Organiser

-Price Per person: 1790 Euros Non-participant in same room: 550 Euros Deposit: €200 when you book Balance: due 8 weeks before course starts Includes 5 nights welcoming, relaxing accommodation, single or double room with en suite bathroom Local ground transportation for 6 days Daily continental breakfast, 5 lunches, 5 dinners Course lectures and sessions with norcini, course notes Non-participant fee includes: accommodation in same room as participant, transfers with participant to and from airport or station, daily continental breakfast, dinner every evening, parmigiano visit, beer and salumi pairing Does not include Airfares Travel and cancellation insurance Wine and drinks other than those served with meals, additional meals Personal expenses such as telephone, mini-bar, etc. Meeting point Where: Bologna Centrale station or Bologna airport When: no later than 2.00 pm Recommended international travel: Airlines from UK: British Airways, EasyJet Airlines from USA: You have to fly to another European city and take a connecting flight to Bologna airport or train to Bologna Centrale.
+Price Per person: 1890 Euros Non-participant in same room: 550 Euros Deposit: €300 when you book Balance: due 8 weeks before course starts Includes 4 nights welcoming, relaxing accommodation, single or double room with en suite bathroom Local ground transportation for 6 days Daily continental breakfast, 5 lunches, 4 dinners Course lectures and sessions with norcini, course notes Non-participant fee includes: accommodation in same room as participant, transfers with participant to and from airport or station, daily continental breakfast, dinner every evening, balsamic vinegar and vineyard visits Does not include Airfares Travel and cancellation insurance Wine and drinks other than those served with meals, additional meals Personal expenses such as telephone, mini-bar, etc. Meeting point Where: Bologna airport (if you arrive at the Bologna Centrale train station, please take the frequent bus shuttle to the airport) When: no later than 11.00 am Recommended international travel: Airlines from UK: British Airways, EasyJet Airlines from USA: You probably have to fly to another European city and take a connecting flight to Bologna airport or train to Bologna Centrale.
 There are good low-cost flights from many European cities.
 There are direct trains from Milano Centrale (about 1h) and Roma Termini (2–2h15).
-Departure points Bologna airport, Bologna Centrale station (Parma station can also be accommodated) There will be one transfer at about 1.00 pm.
-It takes about 1 hour 30 minutes to Bologna airport.
+Departure points Bologna airport There will be one transfer at about 2.00 pm.
+It takes 30 minutes to get to the airport.
 Please don’t book flights that leave before 4.00 pm.
-If you intend to depart by train, you will be taken to Bologna station after the airport stop (15 minutes between airport and station).
+If you intend to depart by train, you can take the frequent shuttle from the airport to Bologna Centrale station.
 If you need to leave earlier, I can arrange a special transfer at your own expense.
 Dress Informal.
 Jeans are acceptable everywhere.
 Protective aprons and hats will be provided.
-Weather January 2–5˚C/29–41˚F, precipitation 43 mm/1.7 in March 4–13˚C/39–56˚F, precipitation 61 mm/2.4 in Itinerary is subject to change if necessary due to weather or agricultural conditions or other events outside our control.
-To request a booking form email info@sapori-e-saperi.com |
+Weather March 4–13˚C/39–56˚F, precipitation 61 mm/2.4 in Itinerary is subject to change if necessary due to weather or agricultural conditions or other events outside our control.
+To request a booking form email [email protected] |

 As a small scale hog farmer and butcher in the process of opening my own shop in Portland, OR, I’ve been looking for extra education around the craft of salumi as well as ideas and inspiration.
 I’m always hesitant to sign up for tours or courses when I travel because they can be really impersonal and often don’t deliver what they promise, so I felt like I was taking a big risk when I signed up for both courses at once.
 However they far exceeded my hopes.
 It was immediately clear to me how much Erica and Giancarlo care about the integrity of the courses and how hard they work to weave the knowledge and experience of the different artisans into a comprehensive educational experience of culture, tradition, and practical knowledge.
 I'm so excited to go home and integrate what I’ve learned into my own butchery.